 Master of Arts in International Relations (MAIR): The Master of Arts in International Relations is a one-year program leveraging ACM’s strategic location in Southern France.
 The founders of the Institute for American Universities had this in mind when they constructed a curriculum based in Political Science and International Relations.
 The Humanities and Social Sciences have always played an important role at IAU and ACM, and will naturally serve as the intellectual backbone of the Master of Arts in International Relations.

 Global Master of Business Administration (GMBA): The Global Masters in Business Administration (GMBA) is a 46 credit-hour, one-year master’s degree leveraging ACM’s strategic location in Southern Europe.
-The program builds on the historic academic tradition of the Institute for American Universities, ACM’s parent organization, as one of the first American institutions abroad to prepare those aspiring to careers in international business and diplomacy.
+The program builds on the historic academic tradition of the Institute for American Universities (IAU), ACM’s study abroad institute, as one of the first American institutions abroad to prepare those aspiring to careers in international business and diplomacy.
 With our principal campus in Aix-en-Provence, France and satellite campuses and programs in Spain and Morocco, ACM is well positioned to prepare students for the many challenges of the global economy today with an emphasis on Europe, North Africa, and the Mediterranean.

-French Studies / History / International Business / International Relations
+French Studies / International Business / International Relations

 Philosophy / Political Science / Psychology / Religious Studies / Visual Arts / Wine Studies